Getting Started

 Migrating from one transport to another can be a complex task.
 In-flight messages (i.e. ones that have been sent but not yet processed) must be accounted for at all times.
 Some common examples of in-flight messages:

-• In a queue, waiting to be processed by an instance of the logical endpoint
+• Messages in a queue, waiting to be processed by an instance of the logical endpoint

-• In the error queue, waiting to be retried (or picked up by ServiceControl)
+• Messages in the error queue, waiting to be retried (or picked up by ServiceControl)

-When a plan is created to move or sunset an endpoint, re-configuring the routing for any endpoint is straightforward and NServiceBus takes care of new messages sent after the endpoint is re-deployed on the new transport.
-However in-flight messages must be carefully considered and action must be taken to ensure these messages arrive at the correct destination, which is not always the place where these messages were originally sent to.
+When planning to move an endpoint, NServiceBus automatically handles new messages sent after the endpoint is redeployed on the new transport.
+However in-flight messages must be carefully considered to ensure these messages arrive at the correct destination, which is not always the place where these messages were originally sent.

 Initial situation

-Taking a sample migration scenario, assume there are four endpoints that can communicate with each other via messaging.
+Consider a sample migration scenario system with four endpoints that communicate with each other via messaging.
+Initially, all four endpoints use the MSMQ transport.
 Each endpoint can communicate with the others, but for simplicity the number of arrows between them are reduced.

 flowchart LR A[Endpoint A] <---> C[Endpoint C] B[Endpoint B] <---> D[Endpoint D]